-Andy Waxman serves as the regional vice president for real estate development, where he directs real estate development activities in New England for The Community Builders, Inc. He joined TCB in 2018.
-Waxman has been in the community development field for over 25 years.
+Andy Waxman serves as the regional vice president for real estate development for The Community Builders, Inc. (TBC), a position he has held since 2018.
+Andy directs real estate development activities in New England and has been in the community development field for over 25 years.

-Waxman also worked for eight years at the Jamaica Plain Neighborhood Development Corporation (JPNDC), first focusing exclusively on commercial redevelopment efforts, and later as the associate director of real estate.
-Waxman was the project manager for the award-winning redevelopment of the Brewery Small Business Complex, a 160,000 square foot neighborhood center that is home to over 50 small businesses and employs more than 500 individuals.
-Additionally, Waxman worked at the City of Boston’s Department of Neighborhood Development, and at a small CDC in Washington DC called Washington Innercity Self Help.
-(WISH).
+Andy also worked for eight years at the Jamaica Plain Neighborhood Development Corporation (JPNDC), first focusing exclusively on commercial redevelopment efforts, and later as the associate director of real estate.
+He was the project manager for the award-winning redevelopment of the Brewery Small Business Complex, a 160,000 square foot neighborhood center that is home to over 50 small businesses and employs more than 500 individuals.
+Additionally, Andy worked at the City of Boston’s Department of Neighborhood Development, and at Washington Innercity Self Help (WISH), a small CDC in Washington, D.C.
 He has served on the boards of JPNDC and Hyde Jackson Square Main Streets.

-Waxman holds a master’s degree in city planning from the Massachusetts Institute of Technology, where he won the Outstanding Thesis Award for his work on urban commercial district revitalization in Dorchester, Massachusetts.
-Waxman also earned a certificate in Non-Profit Management and Leadership from Boston College, and a bachelor’s degree from Oberlin.
+Andy holds a master’s degree in city planning from the Massachusetts Institute of Technology, where he won the Outstanding Thesis Award for his work on urban commercial district revitalization in Dorchester, Massachusetts.
+He also earned a certificate in Non-Profit Management and Leadership from Boston College, and a bachelor’s degree from Oberlin.